 More than a legend in its own lunch time, El Bistro, has become part of Cartagena's culinary landscape, as typical as coconut rice and carne en posta.

-It's hard to believe that the boys from Germany, Lars Brurein and Mirko Wolz, landed in Cartagena in 1999, with their well-worked variation of the traditional sopa y seco (soup and a main), lunch scene as long ago as 1999.
+It's hard to believe that German chef, Lars Brurein landed in Cartagena with his well-worked variation of the traditional sopa y seco (soup and a main), lunch scene as long ago as 1999.

-Our lunchtime legends are all built around a winning combination of European recipes with a tropical twist.
-Regular favourites include the succulent pork loin served with a passion fruit sauce and yam puree, a whole grilled robalo cooked with fresh herbs, the grilled chicken, Hungarian goulash, or a grilled lobster feast that will give any Monday a boost.
+Now to be found in its second location in the Calle Primero de Badillo, El Bistro's regular favourites include the succulent pork loin served with a passion fruit sauce and yam puree, a whole grilled sea bass cooked with fresh herbs, the grilled chicken, Hungarian goulash, or a grilled lobster feast that will give any Monday a boost.

 The fresh tuna filet served on a bed of herby mash packs a fresh and flavourful punch anytime of day.
 Likewise, the beef, cooked to medium perfection, practically falls into your mouth in a silky heap.

 If you're more on the peckish side, there's a dazzling selection of tapas and starters that double up as sharing plates.
-The sausages in a honey and dijon dressing play up the restaurant's German roots and go perfectly with a chilled beer, served in a traditional beer mug.
+The sausages in a honey and dijon dressing play up the restaurant's German roots and go perfectly with a chilled beer, served in a traditional beer mug or stein.

 Their prawn, black pudding and plantain stack, with a bitter orange twist to suprise your tastebuds, is so popular with the local crowd, there are two variations on the dish.